-"Climate change is the biggest, most important, and most complex adventure humans will face.
-Take what you do best and apply it to this cause.
-I guarantee you’ll find fulfillment, fascination, and differentiation that puts you at the forefront of an emerging field.
+“Climate change is the biggest, most important, and most complex adventure humans will face.
+Take what you do best and apply your skills and talents to this cause.
+I guarantee that you will find fulfillment, fascination, and a distinction that puts you at the forefront of an emerging field.

 Sharmila Singh is the Founder and CEO of New Lens Consulting.
-She founded New Lens Consulting based on the belief that sound business strategy and making a positive impact on the world should go hand and hand.
+A Career Coach, Sustainability Consultant, Teacher, and Connector, Sharmila has spent much of her career inspiring and supporting organizations committed to growing their business while implementing regenerative practices.
+Sharmila launched New Lens Consulting based on the belief that sound business strategy and making a positive impact on the world should go hand and hand.

 Monica Park: Eleven Radius

 "I want to encourage people who come into this work with a lot of integrity to find more people like them who have high integrity AND a practical and realistic approach to business.
 From my many years of experience, this is the most important combination and if you find it, it's gold.
 The fancy headlines and PR narratives are not the guides you're looking for.
 And if you'll allow me one more thing, I believe beauty is in execution, always.
 Keep trying to get your hands dirty working the principles of circularity and business discipline in a real-world, competitive environment.
 That is the only way we're going to change the course of business, in my opinion."